Skipjack tuna: Japan

+The fish's fat content changes during migrations along the Japanese islands.
+When they migrate north in summer, they are called hatsugatsuo ("first katsuo") or noborigatsuo ("ascending katsuo"), and have a lesser amount of fat.
+When they migrate south in autumn, they are called modorigatsuo ("returning katsuo") or kudarigatsuo ("descending katsuo"), and have a high level of fat.

+Other places

 In Indonesian cuisine, skipjack tuna is known as cakalang.
 The most popular Indonesian dish made from skipjack tuna is cakalang fufu from Minahasa.
 It is a cured and smoked skipjack tuna dish, made by cooking the fish after clipping it to a bamboo frame.

 Skipjack known as kalhubilamas in Maldives is integral to Maldivian cuisine.

 Skipjack tuna is an important fish in the native cuisine of Hawaii (where it is known as aku) and throughout the Pacific islands.
 Hawaiians prefer to eat aku either raw as a sashimi or poke or seared in Japanese tataki style.

 The trade in pickled skipjack tuna is a driving force behind the commercial fishery of this species in Spain.